Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification: Results

 Table \ref{tab:segmentation_comparison} presents a comparative analysis of different segmentation models on both sagittal and coronal projections, along with their average performances.
 All model performances reported here are on the energy projection which is our overall best projection.

 Our proposed model, DenseNet121\_Unet, demonstrated superior performance compared to other evaluated architectures.
 It achieved the highest average IoU of 78.45\% and an average DSC of 87.86\%.
 Furthermore, it obtained the top overall score of 1.060.
 In the sagittal view, the DenseNet121\_Unet achieved an IoU of 78.53\%, a DSC of 87.93\%, and an HD95 of 4.17 mm, outperforming all other models in this projection for IoU and Dice, and achieving the lowest (best) HD95.
 In the coronal view, the DenseNet121\_Unet obtained an IoU of 78.36\% and a DSC of 87.79\%.
 While its coronal HD95 of 4.83 mm was not the lowest, its IoU and DSC remained highly competitive.
 For instance, EfficientNetv2\_DeepLabV3+ showed a slightly better HD95 (4.06 mm) in this specific view.
 However, the proposed model consistently showed strong and balanced performance across both views which contributed to its leading average scores.
 Other models like EfficientNetv2\_Segformer and EfficientNetv2\_DeepLabV3+ also showed strong results, achieving scores of 1.048 and 1.046, respectively, with notable performance in the coronal projection, particularly regarding HD95.
 Nevertheless, the DenseNet121\_Unet consistently provided high IoU and Dice values across both views, and a decent HD95 score leading to the best overall average performance.
-Since our main goal is to use the segmentation to crop out vertebra volumes that we are ultimately going to use for classification, small boundary inaccuracies are unlikely to meaningfully affect downstream vertebra volume cropping for fracture classification in this setting.